 To Apply: All applications and supplemental materials must be submitted on-line through the Graduate School application system.
 While completing your application, you may save and edit your data.
 Once you click “submit,” your application will be closed for changes.
 Please proofread your materials carefully.
 Once you pay and click submit, you will not be able to make any changes or revisions.

 DEADLINE: Dec.
 15, 5 p.m.
 EST. This deadline is firm.
 No applications, additional materials or revisions will be accepted after the deadline.

 MFA Program Application Requirements Checklist

 Please provide a one- or two-page single-spaced statement describing the reasons you are undertaking graduate work and explaining your academic interests as they relate to your undergraduate study and professional goals.

 - Three Letters of Recommendation

 Please select three people who best know you and your work.
 Submitting additional letters will not enhance your application.
 In the recommendation section of the application, you must include the email address of each recommender.
 After you save the information (and before you pay/submit), the application system will automatically generate a recommendation request email to your recommender with instructions for submitting the letter electronically.
 If your letters are stored with a credential service such as Interfolio, please use their “online application delivery” feature and input the email address assigned to your stored document, rather than that of your recommender’s.
 The electronic files will be attached to your application when they are received and will not require the letter of recommendation cover page.
-If circumstances prevent your recommender from submitting a letter electronically, we will accept the letter in paper form mailed to: Graduate Coordinator, Department of English, Cornell University, 250 Goldwin Smith Hall, Ithaca, NY 14853.
 Please do not postpone submitting your application while waiting for us to receive all three of your letters.
-We will accept recommendation letters that arrive after Dec.
-15.
+We will accept recommendation letters until December 30,11:59 EST .